We are a small willow crafts business based on the Hardwick Trust Estate in the beautiful Chiltern Hills AONB in South Oxfordshire.

-Please take your time to look at what we offer and support the ongoing resurgence in traditional skills.
+Please take your time to look at what we offer and support the ongoing resurgence in rural skills.
 If there is something in particular you would like to commission, please let us know.
 If it’s made from sticks we’ll have a go – probably!

 Thank you